openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    PACKAGE_FEED_GPG_NAME = "key_name"
    PACKAGE_FEED_GPG_PASSPHRASE_FILE = "path_to_file_containing_passphrase"

-For signed package feeds, the passphrase must exist in a separate file, which is pointed to by the ``PACKAGE_FEED_GPG_PASSPHRASE_FILE`` variable.
+For signed package feeds, the passphrase must be specified in a separate file, which is pointed to by the ``PACKAGE_FEED_GPG_PASSPHRASE_FILE`` variable.
 Regarding security, keeping a plain text passphrase out of the configuration is more secure.

-Aside from the ``PACKAGE_FEED_GPG_NAME`` and ``PACKAGE_FEED_GPG_PASSPHRASE_FILE`` variables, three optional variables related to signed package feeds exist:
+Aside from the ``PACKAGE_FEED_GPG_NAME`` and ``PACKAGE_FEED_GPG_PASSPHRASE_FILE`` variables, three optional variables related to signed package feeds are available:

 -  *GPG_BIN* Specifies a ``gpg`` binary/wrapper that is executed
    when the package is signed.